Welcome to today's edition of the Rush 24-7 podcast.

 Old Arkansas media hand Paul Greenberg has long had Robertson's number.

-As accuracy in media noted in 2000, Judge Robertson's conscience wasn't particularly troubled by the crimes committed by one time Clinton Deputy Attorney General Webster Hubble.
+As Accuracy in Media noted in 2000, Judge Robertson's conscience wasn't particularly troubled by the crimes committed by one-time Clinton Deputy Attorney General Webster Hubble.

-Judge James Robertson threw out a tax charge and another for lying to federal investigators.
+In two cases involving Hubble, Judge James Robertson threw out a tax charge and another for lying to federal investigators.

 Appellate courts overruled in both cases, and Hubble then pled guilty to felonies in each case.

-His conscience, Judge Robertson's conscience, also seemed to go AWOL when it came to the case of Archie Schaefer, an executive with Tyson Chicken, the company that had showered Mr. Clinton with campaign contributions and helped steer Mrs. Clinton to that cattle futures bonanza that she had.
+His conscience, Judge Robertson's conscience, also seemed to go AWOL when it came to the case of Archie Schaefer, an executive with Tyson Chicken, a company that had showered Mr. Clinton with campaign contributions and helped steer Mrs. Clinton to that cattle futures bonanza that she had.

-So uh here you have this judge quitting.
+So here you have this judge quitting.

 Great, great news.

-Great news when a liberal judge quits anything, when a liberal anything quits, But he's being hailed now as a man of great conscience, and it's nothing more than an orchestrated move designed to play right into the hands of the media.
+Great news when a liberal judge quits anything, when a liberal anything quits, but he's being hailed now as a man of great conscience.

 As I say, folks, we're in two different worlds here.